wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     _promoter_ means a person who carries on a business of letting or otherwise providing space to stallholders for the purpose of running a market or fair at which any of the stalls are or may be used for the purpose of secondhand dealing

-    _public auction_ means an auction that complies with the [Auctioneers Act 1928][121], the [Auctioneers Regulations 1958][122], and any relevant regulations made under this Act
+    _public auction_ means an auction conducted by a registered auctioneer in the course of the registered auctioneer's business

+    _registered auctioneer_ means a person who is registered as an auctioneer under the [Auctioneers Act 2013][121]

     _responsible Minister_ means the Minister of the Crown who is responsible for the department that is authorised by the Prime Minister to provide administrative support to the Licensing Authority